-- 6. Food and feed business operators must- - (a) be able to identify any person or business from whom they have been supplied with a food, a food-producing animal or any substance intended to be, or expected to be, incorporated into a food; - (b) be able to identify any other businesses to which their products have been supplied; - (c) have in place systems and procedures which allow for this information to be made available to the Food Authority; and - (d) make this information available to the Food Authority on demand.
+- 6. Food and feed business operators must- - (a) be able to identify any person or business from whom they have been supplied with a food, a food-producing animal or any substance intended to be, or expected to be, incorporated into a food; - (b) be able to identify any other businesses to which their products have been supplied; - (c) have in place systems and procedures which allow for this information to be made available to the Food Authority; and (l) make this information available to the Food Authority and - (d) make this information available to the Food Authority on demand.